-The Associate in Arts (AA) is a two-year liberal arts degree, requiring 62 credits and significant portions of the Core Program.
-The AA degree is not prerequisite for BA or BS degrees at Bryn Athyn College.
-For students planning to complete degrees elsewhere, the AA degree can be a good tool for course selection.
+The associate in arts (AA) is a two-year liberal arts degree, requiring 62 credits and significant portions of the Core Program.
+The AA is not prerequisite for bachelor of arts or bachelor of science degree at Bryn Athyn College.
+For students planning to complete degrees elsewhere, the AA degree can be a good guide for course selection.

-A student must attend the College for at least three terms and have a cumulative GPA of 2.00 or better to receive the Associate in Arts degree.
+A student must attend the College for at least three full-time terms and have a cumulative GPA of 2.00 or better to receive the AA degree.